three female college students talking and laughing

 Richie Del Rio picture - dark-skinned man, glasses, black shirt, jeans, sitting at a desk in front of computers

 Eye-opening.
 That’s what you could call Richie Del Rio’s first day on the job at an internship in the Criminal Intelligence Division of the Maricopa County Sheriff’s Office.
-It was eye-opening, not for Del Rio, but for his supervisors.
+It was eye-opening, not only for Del Rio, but for his supervisors.
 They were amazed at how fast the ASU School of Criminology and Criminal Justice student helped nab a suspect.
 It all started with a call from a patrol officer who was out of leads on a burglary investigation.

 The School of Criminology and Criminal Justice Internship

-• The school of Criminology and Criminal Justice (CCJ) offers students the opportunity to complete an internship for course credit toward their undergraduate or graduate degree.
+• The School of Criminology and Criminal Justice (CCJ) offers students the opportunity to complete an internship for course credit toward their undergraduate or graduate degree.
 The school partners with community businesses and criminal justice organizations to provide undergraduate and graduate internships.

-What is an Internship?
+What is an internship?

-• An internship is a professional learning experience, that offers students the opportunity to gain new skills, build a professional network and explore their potential career pathway.
+• An internship is a professional learning experience that offers students the opportunity to gain new skills, build a professional network and explore their potential career pathway.

 Need help searching for an internship?